ChrisWebbDeveloper/cv/README.md

 #### Product Developer
 Feb 2018 - Present, Hybrid

-- Designing and building full-stack applications to be used across the Trust, primarily in a PHP and PostgreSQL backend, and HTML5 / SASS / jQuery frontend, including building REST API calls
+- Designing and building full-stack applications to be used across the Trust, primarily in a PHP and PostgreSQL back-end, and HTML5 / SASS / jQuery front-end, including building REST API calls
 - Designing and deploying hybrid mobile applications in the Ionic App Framework, utilising Angular and REST API calls
 - Updating existing projects to include new features and debug issues
 - Providing templates and guides of best practices for technologies used and how best to use them